 How to Build a Successful Brand on Amazon

 Today, if you want to be successful on Amazon, you have to build a brand.
-There’s no way around that.
+In addition, there’s no way around that.
 Amazon shoppers are not just hunting around for the lowest price, the most five-star reviews, or the sharpest pictures.
-They value the entire customer experience, so providing them with a “warm, fuzzy feeling” is imperative.
+Furthermore, they value the entire customer experience, so providing them with a “warm, fuzzy feeling” is imperative.

 Building a brand on Amazon won’t happen overnight, though.
-I’m sure you already know that, but it bears repeating.
+Furthermore, i’m sure you already know that, but it bears repeating.
 That said, I believe nearly everyone can create a successful brand on Amazon.
-Over the years, I’ve seen countless brands go from being unknown to household names.
+Furthermore, over the years, I’ve seen countless brands go from being unknown to household names.
 It takes time, capital, and plenty of intestinal fortitude, but it’s more than achievable.

 Quality Is Always King

 If you’re worried shoppers won’t pay a premium for a higher quality, brand-name product, I’ll ask you to think about Starbucks.
-A generic cup of coffee at a convenience store will run you a little over $1.00, but the average cup at a Starbucks in the US is almost $3.00!
+As a result, a generic cup of coffee at a convenience store will run you a little over $1.00, but the average cup at a Starbucks in the US is almost $3.00!
 Starbucks must be doomed, right?
-Drive by any Starbucks in the morning or even the afternoon, and you’ll quickly realize loads of people don’t mind paying extra for quality.
+Furthermore, drive by any Starbucks in the morning or even the afternoon, and you’ll quickly realize loads of people don’t mind paying extra for quality.

 Create Captivating Listings

 To recap, get into Amazon Brand Registry, create stunning, informative images and keyword-rich, benefit-driven listing copy.
-Nail those three, and your brand is starting to come together.
+However, nail those three, and your brand is starting to come together.

 Open Your Eyes & Ears

-The final piece I want to talk about, and often overlooked, is to collect and use the feedback from your customers to improve your products and brand.
+X94Vxxpc3P I 1T1N4Unk5Sf2Mm7Sq54Bknqlou1Wqv3Slnzasq9Jwtltbjvjx8Vhuxci7Qtndpgmugzgbbn1Pzldlbwy2Flncwtd5Zsfmoor0Crd52N8Jm 40Lqsfeedback from your customers to improve your products and brand.
 You may think you know what the consumer wants, but I can promise you they’ll tell you if your assumption is right or wrong.

 I like to think of customer feedback, positive and negative, as little nuggets of gold.
-Customers are telling you what they like and don’t like, and it’s up to you to constantly digest what they’re saying and make improvements.
+On the other hand, customers are telling you what they like and don’t like, and it’s up to you to constantly digest what they’re saying and make improvements.

 Giving your customers what they ask for, within reason, is also how you develop brand loyalty.
-When they view your brand as one that always seems to meet their needs, they won’t shop around because you’ve already built that trust with them.
+Nevertheless, when they view your brand as one that always seems to meet their needs, they won’t shop around because you’ve already built that trust with them.

 Jeff Bezos created a billion-dollar brand with millions of active shoppers by listening to his customers.
-I can’t promise the same level of success, but I can promise that you’ll develop deeper connections with your customers because you’re taking the time to listen to their needs.
+In contrast, i can’t promise the same level of success, but I can promise that you’ll develop deeper connections with your customers because you’re taking the time to listen to their needs.

 Guest post